You made the decision–you’re going to travel to Italy!

 Art Aficionados—You want your holiday to feed your creative soul

 Tuscany's capital of Florence is a dream for art enthusiasts.
 Witness Renaissance masterpieces like Michaelangelo’s David, Botticelli's Birth of Venus, Ghiberti’s Gates of Paradise firsthand, or experience gems like the lesser-known sculpture museum, Il Bargello Museum.

 Fashion capital Milan, in the Lombardy region, will fuel your creative soul.
 Admire buildings like the Duomo and the Bosco Verticale, experience street art as well as museums like Fondazione Prada and the Bagatti Valsecchi Museum, or visit the city’s many studios and showrooms.

 History Buffs—Exploring ancient ruins is your idea of a good time

 Both Rome and Ostia are in the Lazio region, and you could spend weeks exploring Italy’s history here!
 The Colosseum, the Roman Forum, the Pantheon, and the archaeological site of Ostia Antica only scratch the surface of how to experience living history in Italy.

 South of Lazio is Campania, where you can marvel at the archaeological site of Pompeii buried by the eruption of Mount Vesuvius.
 For more history, head to the Naples National Archaeological Museum or the Second Temple of Hera, one of the best-preserved Greek temples in the world.

-The arch of Italy’s boot, Basilicata, has been inhabited since the Paleolithic times and may very well be the site of the first human dwellings in the whole country.
+The arch of Italy’s boot, Basilicata, has been inhabited since the Paleolithic times and may be the site of the first human dwellings in the country.
 Matera, the City of Caves, is a system of Neolithic cave dwellings, plus the temple ruins Tavole Palatine are also in the Basilicata region.